Cmbs86/guess-the-number/README.md

 - Ensure that JavaScript is enabled in your browser for the game to function correctly.
 - The theme toggle button may not work in some older browsers.
+- You can expand this section with any TypeScript or environment-specific quirks (e.g., running into issues if tsc is not installed globally).

 ## License